zsyed91/zsyed91.github.io/_posts/2020-06-15-configuring-webpack-and-vue.markdown

 Using webpack lets us migrate out of the Asset Pipeline for javascript files.
 This is a bit of a shift in thinking if you have been using Rails for a while.
 The key difference is that you can write your javascript files within `app/javascript/` instead of `app/assets`.
 The way to model this approach is that you build your directory structure within `app/javascript/*` and use require statements to cross load all your local dependencies.
 Everything here will be compiled and minified by `webpack` during application build.

-Intead of using `javascript_include_tag`, we use `javascript_pack_tags` to load files inside of the `app/javascript/packs` folder.
+Intead of using `javascript_include_tag`, use the `javascript_pack_tag` to load files inside of the `app/javascript/packs` folder.
 Each pack can be considered a mini application bundle.
 You can generate as many as you need or bundle it all into 1 pack.

 ## Conclusion